A. NLTA Membership

 4. Deduction of Fees

-The payment of the annual fee by all teachers covered under a collective agreement, regardless of their election to be excluded from membership in the Association, is provided for in Section 7 of the NLTA Act.
+The payment of the annual fee by all members covered under a collective agreement, regardless of their election to be excluded from membership in the Association, is provided for in Section 7 of the NLTA Act.

 5. Principles of Professional Practice